Hyperbolic Large Language Models: Discussion

 The evolution of hyperbolic geometry from mathematical abstraction to practical computational tool represents a paradigm shift in representation learning for hierarchical data.
 Our taxonomy reveals distinct trade-offs across the four HypLLM categories: (1) hybrid hyperbolic-Euclidean models strategically integrate curved geometry into existing architectures through exponential/logarithmic mappings, proving effective for knowledge graph completion and taxonomy reasoning; (2) hyperbolic fine-tuned models provide parameter-efficient adaptation of pre-trained models, particularly successful in boosting logical reasoning and arithmetic problem-solving; (3) fully hyperbolic models operate entirely in curved space with specialized geometric operations, aimed at improving general NLP benchmark performance while maintaining computational efficiency; (4) hyperbolic state-space models combine the linear complexity of state-space architectures with hierarchical modeling capabilities, enabling efficient processing of long sequences with complex hierarchical structures.

 Beyond traditional NLP and computer vision applications, recent neuroscience research has demonstrated that hyperbolic geometry provides fundamental insights into human cognitive processes and perception.
 Recent advances in Bayesian hyperbolic embedding methods~\cite{praturu2024adaptive} have enabled more principled approaches to modeling complex hierarchical data structures found in neural systems.
 A particularly promising direction lies in leveraging insights from low-dimensional, intrinsically nonlinear manifolds that provide more natural representation space for neural data~\cite{gallego2017neural,fortunato2024nonlinear}.
-Lee \textit{et al.}~\cite{lee2024navigating} revealed that object concept memorability follows hierarchical structures better captured by hyperbolic rather than Euclidean geometry, showing that memorable objects cluster near the center of hyperbolic representational spaces while forgettable objects scatter toward the periphery.
+A significant work~\cite{lee2024navigating} also revealed that object concept memorability follows hierarchical structures better captured by hyperbolic rather than Euclidean geometry, showing that memorable objects cluster near the center of hyperbolic representational spaces while forgettable objects scatter toward the periphery.
 This finding suggests that human memory systems may inherently operate within curved geometric frameworks that preserve hierarchical relationships among concepts.
-Similarly, Zhou \textit{et al.}~\cite{zhou2018hyperbolic} demonstrated that human olfactory perception can be accurately modeled using three-dimensional hyperbolic spaces, where natural odors and perceptual descriptions both exhibit hierarchical organization that mirrors the biochemical networks producing these compounds.
+It has been demonstrated that Human olfactory perception can be accurately modeled using three-dimensional hyperbolic spaces, where natural odors and perceptual descriptions both exhibit hierarchical organization that mirrors the biochemical networks producing these compounds~\cite{zhou2018hyperbolic}.
 The cross-disciplinary validation of HypLLMs strengthens the theoretical foundation of hyperbolic geometry as a unifying framework for complex hierarchical systems.
 The remarkable success across diverse domains—detecting subtle patterns in brain networks, improving cancer outcome prediction, and enhancing multiscale reasoning in NLP—validates its ability to be a versatile tool across AI fields.
+In summary, hyperbolic approaches have demonstrated broad utility, powering improvements in natural language understanding, vision–language grounding, biomedical knowledge graphs, and even neuroscience.
 This broad applicability suggests that hyperbolic principles may represent universal organizational patterns in both biological and artificial intelligence systems.